PsykomantaBrain/FreePIE.SpaceMice/README.md

 # Still pending

 The last remaining feature I have pending for this plugin is setting up a FreePIE properties page to configure the devices.
 For now, you'll need to compile the plugin with the devices you want enabled in the code.

+Lastly, support for multiple identical devices is not implemented.
+This is probably a very unlikely use case (even I'm not crazy enough to own multiple of the same spacemouse model), but it is not technically _impossible_ to support.
+The device search will grab the first HID device that matches the id, but it should be possible to add them all to the polling list.